TorchJD/torchjd/docs/source/docs/aggregation/index.rst

     *weighted* if for any :math:`J\in\mathbb R^{m\times n}`, there exists a weight vector :math:`w\in\mathbb R^m` such that :math:`\mathcal A(J)=J^\top w`.

+    In other words, :math:`\mathcal A` is weighted whenever the aggregation of any matrix is always in the span of the rows of that matrix.
+This ensures a higher precision of the Taylor approximation that JD relies on.

 .. toctree::
     :hidden: